YimingMa/YIMINGMA.github.io/_posts/2021-10-11-introduction-to-MobileNetV3.md

 ### Advantages of Hard Swish

-- <u>Optimized implementations</u> of $$\text{ReLU6}$$ are available on virtually all software and hardware frameworks.
+- Optimized implementations of $$\text{ReLU6}$$ are available on virtually all software and hardware frameworks.
-- In quantized mode, it <u>eliminates potential numerical precision loss</u> caused by different implementations of the approximate sigmoid.
+- In quantized mode, it eliminates potential numerical precision loss caused by different implementations of the approximate sigmoid.
-- In practice, $$\text{h-swish}$$ can be implemented as a piece-wise function to reduce the number of memory accesses <u>driving the latency cost down substantially</u>.
+- In practice, $$\text{h-swish}$$ can be implemented as a piece-wise function to reduce the number of memory accesses driving the latency cost down substantially.

 ### Other Findings

-- <u>The cost of applying nonlinearity decreases as it goes deeper into the network</u>, since each layer activation memory typically halves every time the resolution drops.
+- The cost of applying nonlinearity decreases as it goes deeper into the network, since each layer activation memory typically halves every time the resolution drops.
-- Most of the benefits of $$\text{swish}$$ are realized by <u>using them only in the deeper layers</u>.
+- Most of the benefits of $$\text{swish}$$ are realized by using them only{:.warning} in the deeper layers.
 Thus, the authors of MobileNetV3 only use $$\text{h-swish}$$ at the second half of the model.

 ## The Architecture of MobileNetV3